Piour/piour-cozy-owm/README.md

 # To do ...

 * display current weather and 14 days forcast for a stored city
+* display hour by hour weather for the current day

 # Changelog

+* v0.2.1
+  * change default port (all apps with same port may disturb cozy)
 * v0.2 : use owm on server (client use causes https/http mixin)
 * v0.1 : display weather for current day and the next 5 days